WGO INVESTOR NEWS: Winnebago Industries, Inc. Investors That Suffered Losses Are Encouraged To Contact RLF About Ongoing Investigation Into The Compan...

-Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Winnebago Industries, Inc. (NYSE: WGO) resulting from allegations that Winnebago may have issued materially misleading business information to the investing public.
+NEW YORK, Oct.
+23, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, continues to investigate Winnebago Industries, Inc. (NYSE: WGO ) for potential violations of the federal securities laws.

-So What: If you purchased Winnebago securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
-The Rosen Law Firm is preparing a class action seeking recovery of investor losses.
+If you invested in Winnebago, you are encouraged to obtain additional information by visiting .

 On this news, Winnebago's stock fell $1.35 per share, or 2.28%, to close at $57.76 per share on September 23, 2024.